-Server migration is the process of moving websites, databases, email, and configurations from one server to another.
-It happens more often than most people realize.
+Server migration happens more often than most people realize.
 Hosting providers migrate customers between servers routinely – to rebalance load, decommission aging hardware, upgrade operating systems, or move accounts to faster infrastructure.
 You might also trigger a migration yourself by switching hosting providers, upgrading your plan, or moving from shared hosting to a VPS.
+For the related but distinct case of moving an entire site (not just the server it lives on), see What is website migration and how does it work.

 The term covers several different scenarios, and the complexity varies dramatically between them.
 Moving a single WordPress site to a new host is a server migration.
 So is moving 500 accounts from a server being retired.
 And so is migrating an entire fleet from one operating system to another.
 The principles are the same at every scale: copy the data, reconfigure the environment, verify everything works, then switch traffic over.